Th3Catalyst/PYsurvivors/README.md

 # PYSURVIVORS
 A survivorslike game made in python.
-Support for the web using pygbag is coming!
+Support for the web using pygbag is in development!